webpack/webpack/examples/README.md

 example demonstrating a very simple case of Code Splitting.

+## require.resolve

+example demonstrating to cache clearing of modules with `require.resolve` and `require.cache`.

 ## require.context

 example demonstrating to automatic creation of contexts when using variables in `require`.